 - Misaligned Bite: A misaligned bite, including conditions like overbite or underbite, can alter TMJ movement and cause discomfort in the long run.

-At Axes Physical Therapy, we take a comprehensive approach to TMD treatment in Catawissa, MO, addressing these underlying factors to develop personalized treatment plans that tackle the root causes of your pain.
+At Axes Physical Therapy, our TMD treatment approach in Catawissa, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
 With a focus on your unique TMD triggers, we aim to bring you enduring relief and improve your quality of life.

 Diagnosing TMD and TMJ Disorders

-A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
+An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 We understand that every Catawissa, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

-During your initial TMD consultation in Catawissa, MO, a skilled Catawissa, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-This diagnostic assessment may involve checking:
+In your initial TMD consultation in Catawissa, MO, a qualified Catawissa, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
+This assessment may include evaluating:

 - Joint Sounds: Checking for clicking, popping, or grinding sounds during jaw movement, which can indicate a TMJ disorder.